zamazan4ik/awesome-pgo/article/article.md

 ### Does PGO/PLO work with stripped binaries?

 Instrumentation PGO *should* work with stripped binaries.
-So after the instrumentation phase it's ok to strip the binary.
+So after the instrumentation phase, it's ok to strip the binary.
 Sampling PGO **does not work** with stripping.
 Debug symbols or at least some other samples-to-source mapping is required.
 Clang [says](https://clang.llvm.org/docs/UsersManual.html#using-sampling-profilers) about it in the SPGO documentation via enabling `-gline-tables-only` or `-g` option.
 GCC [has](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-fauto-profile) the same note in the `-fauto-profile` documentation.
 LLVM BOLT also [requires](https://github.com/llvm/llvm-project/blob/main/bolt/README.md#input-binary-requirements) non-stripped binaries.

 ### PGO **decreases** performance - what can I do?